SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 - When it started
 - Its status
 - The duration of the run
-- A RErun button to restart the run
+- A rerun button to restart the run

 To access the details of a run, just click on the run and you’ll be redirected to the graph view with the status of each block.